The major is a part of the Department of International Business, an academic unit within the College of Business.

 If students wish to change their major to international business they must be in good academic standing (have a cumulative grade point average of 2.00 or higher) on the date they submit a "Change or Declaration of Major" form, which is available in the Academic Services Center located in Zane Showker Hall, room 205.
 Declaring a College of Business major does not guarantee full admission to the major.
 Students will not be fully admitted to the major until requirements are met as listed below.

 Admission to the Major

 Declaring a business major does not guarantee full admission to the College of Business.
 Students must formally apply for full admission to the College of Business by submitting an application for admission during the semester in which they are completing the lower-level B.B.A. core courses.

-Students are formally admitted into the College of Business as a B.B.A. degree seeking major and permitted to register for COB 300, Integrated Functional Systems, when the following requirements are met:
+Students are formally admitted into the College of Business as a B.B.A. degree seeking major and permitted to register for COB 300.
+Integrative Business when the following requirements are met: